minimaxir/reddit-graph/README.md

 # reddit-graph
-Jupyter notebook + Code for reproducing Reddit Subreddit graphs
+Jupyter notebook + Code for reproducing Reddit Subreddit graphs.
+This repository is the complement to my blog post [How to Create a Network Graph Visualization of Reddit Subreddits](http://minimaxir.com/2016/05/reddit-graph/).